cisco/mindmeld/source/userguide/dm.rst

         responder.reply(replies)

 Alternatively, the standalone call to this feature can be called independently of the auto_fill decorated handler as well.
+Consider the following use-case to check account balance:

 .. code:: python